 Infinity Pool Casita

 Located on 2.5 acres bordering the national forest out in West Sedona, this adobe-style Airbnb has a rural feeling, but all the shops and restaurants in the center of town are just a 10-minute drive away.
-With one bedroom and two bathrooms, this Airbnb also has a double-size Murphy bed that folds down from a bookcase in the living room.
+With one bedroom and two bathrooms, the house also has a double-size Murphy bed that folds down from a bookcase in the living room.

-The highlight of this Airbnb is the western-facing infinity pool—open May 1 through October 31 annually—that is the ideal spot to catch the sunset.
-Although the property’s hot tub is just for those renting this Airbnb, the infinity pool is shared with the Studio Airbnb located on the same property (you can rent that here).
+The highlight is the western-facing infinity pool—open May 1 through October 31 annually—that is the ideal spot to catch the sunset.
+Although the property’s hot tub is only for those renting this casita, the infinity pool is shared with the Studio Airbnb located on the same property, which is also available to rent.

-Gather around the firepit for sundowners and s’mores.
+Gather around the firepit for sundowners or s’mores.

 Courtesy of Airbnb